goi42/SU-lhcb-MC-gen/README.md

     exec('{ARG} = args.{ARG}'.format(ARG=arg))  # eliminate need to reference things as arg.thing
 # -- end mandatory section -- #
 ```
+You can also add your own custom arguments inside your configfile! `run_stages.py` won't care
+about them, but your configfile will still see them. `submit_to_condor.py` is even written with
+this in mind&mdash;`submit_to_condor.py <jobname> <path/to/configfile> <your arguments>` should
+work just fine, as long as your arguments don't conflict with the ones used by this suite.

 ### moveFiles.py
 This script contains helpful functions for moving completed jobs from the `run_sys`
 to the `store_sys`.
 It has many useful options; see the in-file documentation.

 ### submit_to_condor.py
 This script is built around `moveFiles.py`.
-It uses the same commandline arguments
+It uses the same commandline arguments (plus some
-but reappropriates them so that files can be moved around `run_stages.py`, which
+others) but reappropriates them so that files can be moved around `run_stages.py`, which
 `submit_to_condor.py` runs on Condor in batches.
+You can also pass it any arguments declared in
-It is recommended to run this file
-using `nohup` or `screen` or `tmux`.
+your configfile.
+It is recommended to run this file using `nohup` or `screen` or `tmux`.
+(See
+the man files for each of these if you're not familiar.)

 This is the heart of SU-lhcb-MC-gen. Once you've tested your configfile, you
 should only have to run this script (if nothing goes awry).